doobeh/ergo/ergo/content/social-starter/scope.rst

 to share, she chooses to allocate it to the `Tech` section and she also tags it `nuclear`, `breakthrough`.

+When she's complete, she submits the form and is taken to her brand-new first post on the site.
+She's interested what other posts have been tagged with `nuclear` so she clicks on the tag attached to her post and it takes her to a page showing all the latest posts that have also been tagged `nuclear`.

 Carol the Spammer
 ~~~~~~~~~~~~~~~~~